Wheest/wheest.github.io/_posts/2024-10-26-cheesing_the_railcard_system_for_fun_and_discounts.md

 Crucial to this was that the underlying validation system _was_ able to handle the `<` workaround, but really it should have been documented, or ideally the form should have been more flexible.
 For example, it could have asked for the different parts separately.

-I'm glad I was able to help my darling partner get a discount on their train journey.
+I'm glad I was able to help my lovely partner get a discount on their train journey.